6ickzone/Priv8/README.md

 6ickzone Priv8 Arsenal

-This repository contains a collection of priv8 tools created by 6ickzone, crafted for pentesting, red teaming, and the underground scene educational purposes.
+This repository contains a collection of priv8 tools created by 6ickzone, crafted for pentesting, red teaming, and underground scene educational purposes.

 ---